kuzzleio/documentation/src/core/1/guides/essentials/secrets-vault/index.md

 When you develop an application with Kuzzle, you may need to use secrets such as API keys or authentication information.

-Of course, it is out of the question to version these secrets in clear with the rest of your source code.
+Of course, it is unacceptable to version these secrets in cleartext with the rest of your source code.

 However, it is still practical to be able to share these secrets with the rest of your team, or to add them to the repository for automated production.